Non-Abelian Three-Loop Braiding Statistics for 3D Fermionic Topological Phases: Results

-We start by defining a set of 3D topological invariants $\{\Theta _{\mu ,\sigma },\Theta _{\mu \nu ,\sigma },\Theta _{\mu \nu \lambda ,\sigma }\}$ through the three-loop braiding processes (Sec.~\ref{sec:invariants}).
+We start by defining a set of 3D topological invariants $\{\Theta _{\mu ,\sigma },\Theta _{\mu \nu ,\sigma },\Theta _{\mu \nu \lambda ,\sigma }\}$ through the three-loop braiding processes (see method section for full details).
 Our definitions are very similar to those for 2D FSPTs given in Ref.~\onlinecite{2DFSPTbraiding}, which actually can be related by dimension reduction\cite{topoinvar15}.
-Next, we find 14 constraints on $\{\Theta _{\mu ,\sigma },\Theta _{\mu \nu ,\sigma },\Theta _{\mu \nu \lambda ,\sigma }\}$, listed in Sec.~\ref{sec:constraints}.
-Out of these constraints, seven follow directly from 2D constraints\cite{2DFSPTbraiding}, while the other seven are intrinsically 3D.
+Next, we find 14 constraints on $\{\Theta _{\mu ,\sigma },\Theta _{\mu \nu ,\sigma },\Theta _{\mu \nu \lambda ,\sigma }\}$, listed in method section.
+Out of these constraints, 7 follow directly from 2D constraints\cite{2DFSPTbraiding}, while the other 7 are intrinsically 3D.
 All intrinsically 3D constraints can be traced back to either the 3D Abelian case\cite{threeloop2018} or 3D non-Abelian bosonic case\cite{topoinvar15}.
-Unfortunately, we are not able to prove all the constraints; those we can prove are discussed in Appendix \ref{app:proof}.
-Finally, by solving the constraints, we obtain a classification of 3D FSPT phases in Table I. The classification group $H_{stack}$ under the stacking operation has the following general form,
+Unfortunately, we are not able to prove all the constraints; those we can prove are discussed in Appendix.
+Finally, by solving the constraints, we obtain a classification of 3D FSPT phases in Table I. The classification group $H_{stack}$ under the stacking operation has the following general form:

 where $i,j,k,l$ take values in $1,2,...,K$, and $ A,B_{i},C_{ij},D_{ijk},E_{ijkl}$ are finite Abelian groups.
 This classification is one of the main results.
 While it is obtained from a set of partially conjectured constraints, it agrees with all previously known examples.
 This justifies the validity of the classification.

-At the same time, our exploration uncovers several new kinds of non-Abelian loop braiding statistics, in particular the new kind that involves Majorana zero modes (Fig.~\ref{Fig2}), which we have briefly mentioned in the introduction.
-In fact, the correspondence between the layer construction in Refs.~\onlinecite{WangGu2017,WangGu2018} and the three-loop braiding statistics data can be extracted.
-More explicitly, we pick out several special topological invariants, named \textit{statistics-type indicators}, to indicate non-Abelian loop braiding statistics with different origins: \begin{enumerate} \item $\Theta _{00i,j}=\pi $ indicates that the original FSPT phase carries the Kitaev-chain layer.
-That is, the type-$i$ and type-$j$ unit vortices carry unpaired Majarana modes when they are linked.
-Note that $\Theta _{00i,j}=\pi $ occurs only when $m$ is odd.
+Below we discuss more details for the stacking group structure of the classification results.